-- 102. Impacts on the socioeconomic, environment and resources.
-The impacts will result from excavation works, stockpiling, the operation of construction vehicles and equipment, and accidental damage to utilities (e.g., power supply poles, open drains, and water taps or hoses). - 103.
-To mitigate these impacts, the contractor will be required to: - (i) prepare a traffic management plan in collaboration with local authorities; - (ii) where traffic congestion will likely occur, place traffic flagmen during working hours; - (iii) provide compensation to affected people; - (iv) manage stockpile; - (v) manage pumped water from excavations either to drains or drums for later use; - (vi) relocate the affected power supply poles, and - (vii) advise the concerned authority during accidental damage to utilities. - 104.
+- 117. Impacts on the socioeconomic, environment and resources.
+The impacts will result from excavation works, stockpiling, the operation of construction vehicles and equipment, and accidental damage to utilities (e.g., power supply poles, open drains, and water taps or hoses). - 118.
+To mitigate these impacts, the contractor will be required to: - (i) prepare a traffic management plan in collaboration with local authorities; - (ii) where traffic congestion will likely occur, place traffic flagmen during working hours; - (iii) provide compensation to affected people; - (iv) manage stockpile; - (v) manage pumped water from excavations either to drains or drums for later use; - (vi) relocate the affected power supply poles, and - (vii) advise the concerned authority during accidental damage to utilities. - 119.
 Community health and safety hazards.
-Communities will be moderately exposed to threats due to impacts on air and water quality, ambient noise level; mobility of people, goods, and services; accesses to properties, economic activities, and social services; service disruptions, etc. Construction workers may potentially bring communicable diseases in the community. - 105.
+Communities will be moderately exposed to threats due to impacts on air and water quality, ambient noise level; mobility of people, goods, and services; accesses to properties, economic activities, and social services; service disruptions, etc. Construction workers may potentially bring communicable diseases in the community. - 120.
 To mitigate these impacts, the contractor will be required to implement its approved SEMP, which should include a community health and safety plan following international best practices on community health and safety such as those in Section 4.3 of World Bank Environmental Health and Safety (EHS) Guidelines on Construction and Decommissioning Activities.
-As a minimum and whichever is applicable, the community health and safety plan shall ensure the following: - (i) implement risk management strategies to protect the community from physical, chemical, or other hazards associated with sites under construction and decommissioning; - (ii) restricting access to the site, through a combination of institutional and administrative controls, with a focus on high risk structures or areas depending on site-specific situations, including fencing, signage, and communication of risks to the local community; - (iii) removing hazardous conditions on construction sites that cannot be controlled affectively with site access restrictions, such as covering openings to small confined spaces, ensuring means of escape for larger openings such as trenches or excavations, or locked storage of hazardous materials; and - (iv) implement measure to prevent proliferation of vectors of diseases at work sites; - (v) adequate space and lighting, temporary fences, shining barriers and signage at active work sites; - (vi) contractor's preparedness in emergency response; - (vii) adequate dissemination of GRM and contractor's observance and implementation of GRM; and - (viii) upon availability, local people should be given an opportunity for work in the subproject activities.
+As a minimum and whichever is applicable, the community health and safety plan shall ensure the following: - (i) implement risk management strategies to protect the community from physical, chemical, or other hazards associated with sites under construction and decommissioning; - (ii) restricting access to the site, through a combination of institutional and administrative controls, with a focus on high risk structures or areas depending on site-specific situations, including fencing, signage, and communication of risks to the local community; - (iii) removing hazardous conditions on construction sites that cannot be controlled effectively with site access restrictions, construction works impeding the access of residents and business shall implement the suggested EMP measures (Table 17: Item/Field - Community health and safety and Mitigation Measures); - (iv) implement measure to prevent proliferation of vectors of diseases at work sites; - (v) adequate space and lighting, temporary fences, shining barriers and signage at active work sites: - (vi) contractor's preparedness in emergency response; - (vii) adequate dissemination of GRM and contractor's observance and implementation of GRM; and - (viii) upon availability, local people should be given an opportunity for work in the subproject activities.